yu377211-cpu/maize-apa-analysis/01_PAC_identification/readme.txt

-APA and PAC identification, filtering and annotation, for RNA-seq and 3'-seq respectively.
+APA and PAC identification, "PAC_identification_scripts" source code from plantAPAdb pipeline, modified for dealing with RNA-seq and 3'-seq libraries, respectively.
+PAC filtering and annotation.
 PAC TPM and TMM-CPM calculation.